mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 ### `pam_mode`

 This setting defines the authentication mode used.
-Two values are supported:
+The following values are
+supported:

 - `password` (default) Normal password-based authentication
 - `password_2FA` Password + 2FA-code based authentication
+- `suid` Authenticate using suid sandbox subprocess

 ```
 authenticator_options=pam_mode=password_2FA
 ```

-If set to "password_2FA", any users authenticating via PAM will be asked two passwords ("Password" and "Verification code") during login.
+If set to *password_2FA*, any users authenticating via PAM will be asked two passwords ("Password" and "Verification code") during login.
 MaxScale uses the normal password when either the local PAM api or a backend asks for "Password".
 MaxScale answers any other password prompt (e.g. "Verification code") with the